dina-web-nrm/keycloak-docker/README.md

 - Add role mapping:
     - client role: account (this enables user to login and edit their own info)
     - assigned roles: manage-account, view-profile
-- **CHECK?** Add a role to the user, connect role to dina-account-test

 ## Client